devilcius/whatapi/README.md

 #whatapi

-A python module to manage what.cd as a web service
+A python module to manage what.cd / redacted.ch as a web service

-A list of the implemented webservices (from what.cd )
+A list of the implemented webservices (from what.cd / redacted.ch )
 =====================================

 # User